Will Toffey

-William Tobin Toffey (born December 31, 1994) is an American professional baseball third baseman in Philadelphia Phillies organization.
+William Tobin Toffey (born December 31, 1994) is an American former professional baseball third baseman.
 He was drafted by the Oakland Athletics in the fourth round of the 2017 Major League Baseball draft after playing college baseball for Vanderbilt University.

 Amateur career

 Toffey is from Barnstable, Massachusetts.
 He attended Salisbury School in Salisbury, Connecticut, and accepted a scholarship to attend Vanderbilt University to play college baseball for the Vanderbilt Commodores over playing college hockey.
 The New York Yankees selected Toffey in the 23rd round of the 2014 MLB draft, but he enrolled at Vanderbilt rather than sign.

 As a freshman with Vanderbilt, Toffey had a .294 batting average and 49 runs batted in (RBIs) in 255 at bats.
 He was named a freshman All-American.
 In his sophomore year, he batted.
 277 with 22 RBIs in 203 at bats.
 Toffey played collegiate summer baseball in 2015 and 2016 for the Yarmouth-Dennis Red Sox of the Cape Cod Baseball League.
 The Baltimore Orioles selected Toffey in the 25th round of the 2016 MLB draft, but he again did not sign, returning to Vanderbilt for his junior year.
 He batted .326 with 28 RBIs in 95 at-bats as a junior.